Cryogenic platform to investigate strong microwave cavity-spin coupling in correlated magnetic materials: Design Experimental Set-Up and Method

 \subsection{Microwave Generation, Detection and Transport in Cryogenic Environment}

 A \textit{R60 1-Port 6 GHz} Vector Network Analyzer (VNA) from Copper Mountain Technologies was used as the microwave source and detector.
 A diagram of the finalized microwave setup used is shown in Fig.~\ref{fig:FirstFig}(d).
 The signal from the VNA was fed into a stub tuner using a procedure detailed in Ref.~\cite{Eisenach_2018}.
-A semi-rigid coax cable was then used to transmit the microwave signal through a hermetically sealed union to the bottom of a Quantum Design cryogen-free \textit{Physical Property Measurement System} (PPMS) equipped with a 14~T superconducting magnet and reaching base temperature of $T\!=\!2$~K. The experiment itself used Quantum Design's \textit{Multi-Function Probe} (MFP), which provided enough space for both the sample plus LGR assembly, the coupling structure and the right-angle mount that secured the LGR with the loops perpendicular to the applied DC field.
+A semi-rigid coax cable was then used to transmit the microwave signal through a hermetically sealed union to the bottom of a Quantum Design cryogen-free \textit{Physical Property Measurement System} (PPMS) equipped with a 14~T superconducting magnet and reaching base temperature of $T\!=\!2$~K. The experiment itself used Quantum Design's \textit{Multi-Function Probe} (MFP), which provided enough space for the sample-LGR assembly.
+The coupling structure and the right-angle mount secured the LGR with the loops applied perpendicular to the DC field.